Overview

 | B.Sc. / B.A. / B.Com | Government college | ₹50,000-2 lakh |

-The number you should plan for is not the first-year fee — it is the total across all years, adjusted for inflation.
-College fees in India have risen 8–10% annually over the last decade.
-A course that costs ₹3 lakh in year 1 typically costs ₹3.3–3.5 lakh by year 3.
-Use the Inflation Calculator to model the fee in each year of your course and arrive at a realistic total.
+Plan around the total across all years, adjusted for inflation, rather than the first-year fee alone.
+College fees in India have climbed 8-10% annually over the last decade, so a course that costs ₹3 lakh in year 1 typically runs ₹3.3-3.5 lakh by year 3.
+Use the Inflation Calculator to model the fee for each year of your course and arrive at a realistic total.

 Do this exercise before you apply anywhere.
-If you are comparing two colleges, the true 4-year cost difference is often larger than the annual fee difference implies.
+When you're comparing two colleges, the true 4-year cost gap is often wider than the annual fee difference suggests on its own.

 Step 2: Explore Scholarships and Fee Waivers

-The single highest-return action any student can take is reducing the loan principal before borrowing.
-A scholarship is not just money — it is debt-free money, which makes it worth far more than its face value once you factor in the interest you avoid paying over 5–10 years.
+Reducing the loan principal before you borrow is the highest-return move available to any student.
+Scholarship money is debt-free money, which makes it worth considerably more than its face value once you factor in the interest you never have to pay over the next 5-10 years.

 Start with the National Scholarship Portal (NSP), the central government's single-window platform.
-Applications typically open in July and close by October.
+Applications usually open in July and close by October.
 Key central government schemes include:

-- Post-Matric Scholarship (SC/ST): Central scheme; varies by state and income.
+- Post-Matric Scholarship (SC/ST): Central scheme; amount varies by state and income.

-- Minority Community Scholarships: Pre-matric, post-matric, and merit-cum-means available for minority students.
+- Minority Community Scholarships: Pre-matric, post-matric, and merit-cum-means tiers available for minority students.

 - AICTE Saksham Scholarship: ₹50,000/year for differently abled students in technical education.

-Beyond the NSP, check your state government's scholarship directorate — Maharashtra, Karnataka, Tamil Nadu, and UP all run significant state-level schemes with separate application portals and deadlines.
-Most IITs, IIMs, and NITs have institutional need-based financial assistance programmes that can cover 40–100% of tuition for students below a family income threshold (typically ₹4.5–9 lakh per year).
+Beyond the NSP, check your state's scholarship directorate.
+Maharashtra, Karnataka, Tamil Nadu, and UP all run significant state-level schemes with their own portals and deadlines.
+Most IITs, IIMs, and NITs also run institutional need-based assistance covering 40-100% of tuition for students below a family income threshold, typically ₹4.5-9 lakh a year.

-Apply for every scholarship you are eligible for.
-There is no penalty for applying to multiple schemes simultaneously.
-Gather your income certificate, caste certificate (if applicable), and bank account details before the window opens — these are required for virtually every scheme and take time to obtain.
+Apply for every scholarship you qualify for.
+There's no penalty for applying to several at once.
+Gather your income certificate, caste certificate if applicable, and bank account details before the window opens; these take time to obtain and every scheme asks for them.

 Step 3: Calculate Your Education Loan

 After scholarships, most students still need to borrow.
-Understanding how education loans work will save you lakhs over the repayment tenure.
+Understanding how education loans actually work saves you lakhs over the repayment tenure.

-Priority Sector Lending limits: Banks are required to offer education loans up to ₹20 lakh for domestic studies without demanding collateral (under RBI's Priority Sector Lending guidelines).
-Above this limit, you need tangible security — property, fixed deposits, or a third-party guarantee.
+Priority Sector Lending limits.
+Banks must offer education loans up to ₹20 lakh for domestic studies without collateral, under RBI's Priority Sector Lending guidelines.
+Above that, you need tangible security: property, fixed deposits, or a third-party guarantee.
 For studies abroad, collateral-free lending is typically capped at ₹7.5 lakh.

 Interest rates in 2026: